devashish1711/Digital-Banking-Portal/README.md

 ## Error Handling

-The API implements global exception handling for common error scenarios, such as account not found, unauthorized access, and insufficient balance.
+The API implements global exception handling for common error scenarios, such as account not found, unauthorised access, and insufficient balance.

 ## How to Contribute